Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/addIO.rst

    * **Flow Value**: 5

    Current specifications need to have species in flow entered one at a time.
    Meaning a new flow will be added for species **B**.
-With all paramters, values can be changed at a later time in the parameter section.
+With all parameters, values can be changed later in the parameter section.

 #.
 Set the information from the first split flow into **Liver_Blood**.
 Enter
    the following: